February 14-22

 February 27

-— The New York courts return their decision on the Wright vs.
+District of New York returns his decision on the Wright vs.

 Curtiss patent suit.
-They find in favor of the Wright brothers.
+He finds in favor of the Wright brothers

-Glenn Curtiss files an appeal to the Federal courts.
+files an appeal to the United States Court of Appeals and

 March 15 —